 Please do not wait until the last minute to apply, as we will not be able to assist if you encounter technical difficulties.
 Additionally, we recommend that you draft your application responses in another document first, and not directly on the online application form.
 This will prevent you from losing your work if the form does not submit properly.

-If you have any questions or experience issues with the form, please contact our EAA Fund Program Officer, Marianne van der Werf.
+If you have any questions or experience issues with the form, please contact our Movement Grants Program Officer, Marianne van der Werf.

 Process After Applying

 - Starting in March, the review committee will evaluate the applications and decide which ones will continue to the second stage.

 - Applicants in the second stage will be requested to provide backup documentation for our due diligence process.3